rancher/10acre-ranch/README.md

             needs full container repo/name[:tag]
     -c - Cluster name [Required]
     -d - DELETE ALL NODES
-    -e - External IP for master...(yes this is getting rediculous) -h - Print this message
+    -e - External IP for master...(yes this is getting ridiculous) -h - Print this message
     -i - Show the IP address of the master
     -l - List nodes or clusters if no -c is passed